tigawanna/sqlite-sync/API.md

 - All primary key columns must be `NOT NULL`.
 - All non-primary key `NOT NULL` columns must have a `DEFAULT` value.

+**Schema Design Considerations:**

+When designing your database schema for SQLite Sync, follow these essential requirements:

+- **Primary Keys**: Use TEXT primary keys with `cloudsync_uuid()` for globally unique identifiers.
+Avoid auto-incrementing integers.
+- **Column Constraints**: All NOT NULL columns (except primary keys) must have DEFAULT values to prevent synchronization errors.
+- **UNIQUE Constraints**: In multi-tenant scenarios, use composite UNIQUE constraints (e.g., `UNIQUE(tenant_id, email)`) instead of global uniqueness.
+- **Foreign Key Compatibility**: Be aware of potential conflicts during CRDT merge operations and RLS policy interactions.
+- **Trigger Compatibility**: Triggers may cause duplicate operations or be called multiple times due to column-by-column processing.

+For comprehensive guidelines, see the [Database Schema Recommendations](../README.md#database-schema-recommendations) section in the README.

 The function supports three overloads:
 - `cloudsync_init(table_name)`: Uses the default 'cls' CRDT algorithm.
 - `cloudsync_init(table_name, crdt_algo)`: Specifies a CRDT algorithm ('cls', 'dws', 'aws', 'gos').